Does aerobic fitness help to beat the heat?

 What They Did

-The environmental conditions and ingame performance data for nineteen NCAA DI collegiate female soccer athletes across a season were collected.
+The environmental conditions and in-game performance data for nineteen NCAA DI collegiate female soccer athletes across a season were collected.
 The yo-yo intermittent recovery test level 1 (YYIRTL1) was performed prior to the start of the season for a baseline assessment of physical work capacity.
-Ambient temperature (TA), relative humidity (RH), and wet-bulb globe temperature (WBGT) (see HERE) were the environmental conditions recorded at the beginning of each game.
+Ambient temperature (TA), relative humidity (RH), and wet-bulb globe temperature (WBGT) were the environmental conditions recorded at the beginning of each game.

-Relative distance (TD), percentage of high-speed running distance (%HSD), and percentage of high metabolic load (% HML) for each athlete that played >60 min was assessed using GPS data.
+Relative distance (TD), percentage of high-speed running distance (%HSD), and percentage of high metabolic load (% HML) for each athlete that played >60 min were assessed using GPS data.
 Environmental conditions and physical performance were reviewed for interaction, impact, and relationship.

 What They Found